CLEARSY/BWORKBOOK/README.md

 - if a file is missing, it should appear on the Atelier B panel with a red cross.
 Just add the missing file to remove the error.

+For the code generation phase:
+- the target directory is *lang/c* - use the menu item "Open folder" to launch a file explorer once the project is open;
+- follow the indications from the B Workbook:
+	- Some files (c, h) are generated from the B models.
+	- Some others are developped manually - just copy them in the *lang/c* directory.
+	- In any case, copy the Makefile in this *lang/c* directory.

 ## WHAT'S NEXT ?